top of page

 Who is this camp for?

-Zoo Camp is perfect for youth who have an interest, love, or passion for animals and science.
-We offer a variety of activities that connect campers to nature but, it's great when our participants come to us with an initial interest in animals since we are Zoo Camp!
+Camp is ideal for young people who are passionate about animals and science.
+We provide a range of activities that link campers to nature, and wonderful when our participants arrive with a genuine interest in animals, as we are Zoo Camp!

 What about behavior management?

-Behavior is managed to ensure an enjoyable and safe experience for all.
-Children are expected to behave appropriately.
-In the event a child is disruptive, time-out may be used.
-If disruptive behavior continues, the parent will be called to help find a solution.
-If improvement is not realized, the child may be asked to not return to camp
+Behavior is monitored to create a safe and enjoyable environment for everyone.
+Children expected to act appropriately.
+If a child becomes disruptive, a time-out may be implemented.
+Should disruptive behavior persist, the parent will be contacted to assist in finding a solution. there is no improvement, the child may be asked not to return to camp.

 Should I pack a lunch for my camper?

-Yes.
-Each camper will need a packed lunch each day with a NUT-FREE lunch.
-Please do not send any snacks or foods containing peanuts or tree nuts.
-Although the zoo is not nut free we try and limit direct contact with the campers since many children have allergies to different types of nuts.
-We hope to ease parents' concerns about allergic reactions.
-Sharing of lunch items is not permitted, except amongst siblings.
+Yes, all campers are required to bring a packed lunch each day that is NUT-FREE.
+Please avoid sending any snacks or foods that have peanuts or tree nuts.
+Although the zoo is not entirely nut-free, we strive to limit direct contact to protect campers with nut allergies.
+Our goal is to alleviate parents' concerns about allergic reactions.
+Sharing of lunch items is not permitted.

 What about personal belonging?

-Please leave all the toys, cameras, and other valuables at home.
-Cell phones, iPods, tablets, and other electronic devices are not allowed at Zoo Camp.
-The Zoo is not responsible for lost or stolen items.
+We kindly ask that you leave all toys, cameras, and valuables at home.
+Electronic devices such as cell phones, iPods, tablets are not permitted at Zoo Camp.
+The Zoo will not be held responsible for any or stolen items.

 What if my child has special needs?